 This chapter deals with globalisation.
 Here you will get to know the integration between countries through foreign trade and foreign investments by multinational corporations (MNCs).
-You will further get to know the role that MNCs plays in the globalisation process.
+You will further get to know the role that MNCs play in the globalisation process.
 The final section of the chapter covers the impact of globalisation and the extent to which globalisation contributed to the development process.

-In CBSE Notes Class 10 Economics Chapter 4 – Globalisation and the Indian Economy, we have mainly dealt with the Integration of production and integration of markets.
+In CBSE Notes Class 10 Economics Chapter 4 – Globalisation and the Indian Economy, we have mainly dealt with the Integration of production and the integration of markets.
 This will help you to understand the process of globalisation and its impact in a better way.
 You can download these CBSE Class 10 Social Science Notes in pdf.

 Production Across Countries

 Trade was the main channel connecting distant countries.
-Large companies which are now called Multinational Corporations (MNCs) play a major role in trade.
+Large companies, which are now called Multinational Corporations (MNCs), play a major role in trade.
 An MNC is a company that owns or controls production in more than one nation.
 MNCs set up offices and factories for production in regions where they can get cheap labour and other resources so that the company can earn greater profits.

 Interlinking Production Across Countries

-There are a variety of ways as mentioned below, in which MNCs are spreading their production and interacting with local producers in various countries across the globe.
+There are a variety of ways, as mentioned below, in which MNCs are spreading their production and interacting with local producers in various countries across the globe.